 So if you are based in the UK and identify as an early career scientist (or still in full time education), then join now.

 The annual dues for ECS Members are £30 and for ECS Undergraduate Members it's just £15.

-There are many benefits of being a ECS Member such as ECS specific events (such as workshops including ‘sense about science’), networking oppotunities at SfAM events, help and guidance from people in the same situation as you, funding to attend SfAM meetings and a chance to have a say in YOUR Society
+There are many benefits of being a ECS Member such as ECS specific events (including the ECS Annual Research Symposium and the YoYS workshops of Sense about Science), networking oppotunities, help and guidance from people in the same situation as you, funding to attend SfAM meetings and a chance to have a say in YOUR Society

 The Early Career Scientists Committee meets three times a year and is responsible for providing the EC with the Early Career Scientists perspective on all the activities the Society takes forward.
 Members of the ECS Committee are represented on the Policy and Meetings Subcommittees and are in attendance at Executive Committee meetings.

 Jennie joined the ECS committee a year ago as the undergraduate representative while studying for her Microbiology degree at the University of Nottingham.
 She is currently studying for an MSc in Science Communication at the University of West England, Bristol and has recently become the Publications Officer for the ECS committee.
 While her interests are still firmly within microbiology, Jennie has begun to explore the theory and practice behind engaging audiences in public spaces such as science festivals and museums.
 Learning how to produce successful scientific radio and TV programmes similar to ‘Planet Earth’ is also a key part of her masters.
 During our recent events, Jennie has enjoyed meeting new people and learning about their research, Tweeting about the talks and posters and being able to report on the events in the ECS section of the society’s magazine ‘Microbiologist’ TWITTER : @jenniefrench95